Trees Covered In Snow

 Guidelines for Domestic Staff Bonuses

 The entire BAHS team wishes you a warm and happy holiday season!
-This week, we are sharing some bonus guidelines for those of you seeking to treat your staff, and a list of holiday resources of all types (everything from traveling with staff to dining out with children to planning a great party!).
+This week, we are sharing some bonus guidelines for those of you seeking to treat your staff.

-Should I give a bonus to my staff?
+Should I give a bonus to my household staff?

 Giving a bonus is common in the domestic staffing industry.
 This does not mean it is mandatory.
 We recommend offering a bonus to staff members that are performing well and who you intend to keep long-term.
 It’s lovely way to show your appreciation and support during the holiday season.
 We recommend being consistent year-to-year in terms of giving a bonus to each employee; if for some reason you cannot match previous years, we suggest having a conversation with the employee.
 An employee will typically see the bonus as an indication of their performance; if you give a lesser bonus to a high-performing employee, they may see it as a signal that they aren’t doing well.
 If that’s not the case, communication is key.